 During his second season as defensive coordinator, Bisch led the Gang Green defense that helped the Beavers reach an 8-3 record during the 2019 campaign.
-BSU got to the quarterback and totaled 30 sacks on the season.
+BSU's secondary was one of the premier units in the nation, ranking among the top 10 in interceptions and pass defense efficiency.
 The secondary was led by Michael Junker who nabbed 8 of the 17 interceptions recorded by the defense this season.
-Junker's 8 interceptions put him 4th in the country and helped him become a first-team All-American.
-The Gang Green defense averaged 20.8 points per game and boasted a 28.7 percent third-down conversion rates, which ranks 13th best in the nation.
-The red zone defense for the Beavers ranks 4th best in the country with 60.7 percent.
-The Gang Green defense had defensive end Alex Hoffman, defensive back Michael Junker, and linebacker Gabe Ames named to the All-NSIC team.
+Junker's eight interceptions put him fourth in the country and helped him earn five selections to All-American teams.
+The Gang Green defense averaged 20.8 points per game and boasted a 28.7 percent third-down conversion rates, which ranked 13th best in the nation.
+The red zone defense for the Beavers ranked fourth-best in the country at 60.7 percent.
+The Gang Green defense saw defensive end Alex Hoffman, defensive back Michael Junker, and linebacker Gabe Ames named to the All-NSIC team.
 Defensive back Gunnar Feldhege, linebacker Yaquub Mohamed were named to the All-NSIC second team along with defensive tackle Josh Wleh to the All-NSIC Honorable Mention team.

 In his first season with the Beavers, Bisch coached the Gang Green defense to a 7-4 record.
 The defense totaled 884 tackles (436 solo and 448 assisted) with 73 TFL for 318 yards.
 The Beavers totaled 21 sacks and 21 interceptions against their Northern Sun Intercollegiate Conference competitors, along with causing 11 fumbles and recovering 7.
 The 2018 season saw many awards and nominations for the Beavers' defense, including senior defensive back, Gunner Olszewski's record-breaking four All-American selections, Defensive Player of the Year, and multiple All-Super Region team nods.
 The Gang Green Defense also recorded three defensive player of the week awards (Gabe Ames, Mike Junker, and John Vogler).
 The 2018 team also received votes in the American Football Coaches Association top 25 poll.